throughputer/grafword-sso-starter-web-app/README.md

-# Hosting Grafword Starter Web App on AWS EC2 (Free Tier)
+# Hosting Grafword-SSO Starter Web App on AWS EC2 (Free Tier)

-### This tutorial will guide you through the steps to host the Grafword Starter Web App on an AWS EC2 instance using the AWS Free Tier.
+### This tutorial will guide you through the steps to host the Grafword-SSO Starter Web App on an AWS EC2 instance using the AWS Free Tier.

-##  What is Grafword?
+##  What is Grafword-SSO?

-Grafword is an advanced Single Sign-On (SSO) solution designed for modern web applications, including Single Page Applications (SPAs).
+Grafword-SSO is an advanced Single Sign-On (SSO) solution designed for modern web applications, including Single Page Applications (SPAs).
 It utilizes AI-powered, graphics-based strong authentication to enhance security.
 Grafword ensures the use of 128-character cryptic passwords, providing superior protection against brute-force attacks.
 It replaces traditional password fields with graphical authentication, offering both security and convenience for users and app operators.
 The system continuously monitors login sessions to adapt authentication challenges, maintaining robust security without compromising the user experience in SPAs.

 To learn more, visit [Grafword](https://grafword.com).